paritytech/cumulus/README.md

 To launch a local network, you can use [zombienet](https://github.com/paritytech/zombienet) for quick setup and experimentation or follow the [manual setup](#manual-setup).

 ### Zombienet
-We use zombienet to spin up networks for integration tests and local networks.
+We use Zombienet to spin up networks for integration tests and local networks.
 Follow [these installation steps](https://github.com/paritytech/zombienet#requirements-by-provider) to set it up on your machine.
 A simple network specification with two relay chain nodes and one collator is located at [zombienet/examples/small_network.toml](zombienet/examples/small_network.toml).